Autodesk/aomi/README.md

 * Please use informative commit messages and pull request descriptions.
 * Please remember to update the documentation if needed.
 * Please keep style consistent.
 This means PEP8 and pylint compliance at a minimum.
 * Please add both unit and integration tests.
+Unit tests should run in complete isolation with all disk/network calls mocked out.

 If you have any questions, please feel free to contact <jonathan.freedman@autodesk.com>.